RubyAnn444/RubyAnn444.github.io/README.md

 Personal information has been removed from the dataset.
 Therefore, analysis is only possible on the ride dimension.
 I am unable to identify the amount of trips made by an individual customer.

 #### Process
 I have used R to explore, clean and transform the data.
-Looking at *null values, duplicates, outliers, format errors, typos and excess information.
+Looking at *null values, duplicates and outliers*.

 To begin, I have added two columns as indicated in the case study using the function `mutate`.
 ```